RPLC Grant Making

 |1 December 2020||19 October 2020|

 3. Open Category - General Grants, including core costs for organisations not in receipt of RFO funding.

 Please download the Less than £1,000 Grant application form

 If your organisation has received a grant then you will need to complete a Monitoring and Evaluation Form 12 months after you received the grant.

 Small Grants offer a fast response to crisis situations where people cannot access statutory funding.
-Unfortunately, we cannot accept applications directly from individuals
+We cannot accept applications directly from individuals.

-These grants are made to individuals in extreme need following a referral from a local agency such as Richmond Borough support teams, Citizens Advice Bureau, Social Services, Age UK Richmond and the Community Mental Health Teams.
+These grants are made to individuals in extreme need following a referral from a local agency such as Richmond Borough support teams, Citizens Advice, Social Services, Age UK Richmond and the Community Mental Health Teams.

 Last year, we helped over 300 households through buying white goods, furniture or household items, or paying utility bills or child-related expenditure.
 This year, requests for basic items such as food and clothing have become more frequent.
-We aim to respond to requests within 24-48 hours, depending on the quality of information received.
+We aim to respond to requests as quickly as possible, depending on the quality of information received.
 Payments are made via BACs and are processed once a week.

 Regularly Funded Organisations